MateuszSobczyk-ti/chessboard/README.md

 ### Random Unit Command

 * **POST** `/api/v1/chessboard/unit/{unitId}/random-command`
 * **Description:** Issue a random command to a specified unit.
-The unit can shoot or move.
+The unit can shot or move.
 The response contains the action result message and the new position for the moved unit or destroyed unit details.
 * **Parameters:**
     * `unitId` (path, integer, required)
     * `gameId` (query, integer, required)